This chapter covers some key state power organs in early People's Republic of China (1949-1954):

 2. Government Administration Council (GAC): Executed laws and policies.

 3. CCP: Influential in policy-making and societal control.

 4. PLA: Defended China's sovereignty, crucial for stability.

 During this period, CCP and government closely collaborated to consolidate power and implement reforms.

-Number indicates the subject was a major theme in the editorial.
-A number indicates a minor theme in the editorial.
+A Red Number indicates the subject was a major theme in the editorial.
+A Black Number indicates a minor theme in the editorial.

 Source: Oksenberg (1982).